innolitics/rdm/rdm/init_files/organization_qms/SOPs/new_sop.md

 1. Fill in each section with relevant content for the new SOP.
 1. Commit the newly added files.
 Push the files up to GitHub.
 1. In GitHub, create Pull Request for the newly created branch.
 Add reviewers until all roles listed under the section "Required Roles to Review" have been fulfilled.
-1. Once all reviewers have been satisfied with the SOP, each reviewer shall add their name to the approvals table.
+1. Once all reviewers have been satisfied with the SOP, each reviewer shall add their name to the approvals table in Github.
+This creates a signed commit that constitutes an electronic signature. [[21.CFR.820.40.a]]